aws-powertools/powertools-lambda-typescript/docs/core/logger.md

         // Decorate your handler class method
         @logger.injectLambdaContext()
         public async handler(_event: any, _context: any): Promise<void> {
-            logger.info("This is an INFO log with some context");
+            logger.info('This is an INFO log with some context');
         }

     }